|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 MATCHING GENERATION TO LOAD:

 Once fossil fuels are a negligible portion of the supply mix, the most efficient way to match generation to load is to vary the load, not the generation.
 Then only in the most extreme circumstances is generation constraint warranted.
 Most ongoing generation to load matching requirements can be met by varing the load connected via the Interruptible Electricity Service.
-Then the role of fossil fuel generation diminishes to being strictly emergency reserve to meet the Standard Electricity Service load in extreme circumstances when, due to the combination of a nuclear reactor failures and exceptionally low renewable generation, there is insufficient non-fossil electricity generation.
+Then the role of fossil fuel generation diminishes to being strictly emergency reserve to meet the Dependable Electricity Service load in extreme circumstances when, due to the combination of a nuclear reactor failures and exceptionally low renewable generation, there is insufficient clean electricity generation.

 1. By the year 2025 governments throughout the world will have accepted that the world is over heating and will have a political mandate to take corrective action.